remote-system-maintenance

 • Package cache size

-7. Temporary Directory Assessment - Review /tmp and /var/tmp
+7. Temporary directory check -- review /tmp and /var/tmp

 Snap keeps old revisions by default.
-Big space savings here:
+This is where the big wins are:

 # List all disabled snap revisions